It was one of the most memorable adventures of my life.

 - Bottled water

-One thing the tour agency didn’t tell me in advance was that the driver would hold my passport as collateral until I paid for my Bolivian visa in Uyuni.
+The tour agency didn't tell me in advance that the driver would hold my passport as collateral until I paid for my Bolivian visa in Uyuni.

 I learned that tidbit at the border crossing, where I was given no alternative but to hand over my passport to the driver I'd just met minutes earlier.

 - Snacks and water (I took 1.5-liter and 6-liter bottles)

 - Warm clothes (dress in layers)

 - Sleeping bag